turingschool/lesson_plans/ruby_04-apis_and_scalability/job-hunting-assignment.markdown

-# The 'Job Hunting' Assignment
+# The 'Job Profiling' Assignment

 There's an old saying - every company in tech is either hiring or in danger of going belly up.